alex-gutev/static-dispatch/README.md

 ```

-In order for the appropriate method to be chosen at compile-time the
+In order for the applicable method to be chosen at compile-time, the
 types of the arguments to the generic function call must be known.

 On SBCL this is dependent on whether the compiler can determine the